top of page

 The F-roads are only accessible during the summertime (June to September) but bear in mind that it might vary depending on the weather, it might extend or eventually shorten if the weather gets rough.
 These roads are located in the center region of our beautiful island.

-It is also good to keep in mind that you need a 4x4 to access the F-roads, as they are not as the ring road, which is paved and always in neat conditions.
-Most people get something like a Dacia Duster, which is in fact, the most demanded vehicle in car rentals in Iceland.
+It is also good to keep in mind that you need a 4x4 to access the F-roads, as they are not like the ring road, which is paved and always in neat conditions.
+Most people get something like a Dacia Duster, which is, in fact, the most demanded vehicle in car rentals in Iceland.

 Once you reach Askja, you will see a shelter.
 I highly suggest you talk to the shelter staff, they will be delighted to inform you where to park your car, the lot is about 20 minutes uphill.